General Mills, Inc. (GIS)

 • Q2 saw modest sales growth and strong profit gains, aided by timing benefits that will reverse in the second half.
 Investments to boost volume and share are pressuring full-year profit and EPS guidance, but are expected to position the business for sustainable growth in 2026.

-• Gradual improvement in core categories and competitiveness drove Q1 results, with further gains expected in Q2 as major brand initiatives and increased advertising launch.
-Pet and international segments show momentum, while China remains a challenge.
+• Gradual improvement in core categories and competitiveness drove Q1 results, with further gains expected in Q2, especially for billion-dollar brands.
+Pet and international segments showed mixed results, while proceeds from the yogurt divestiture will fund share repurchases.

 • Q1 fiscal 2025 saw net sales and EPS decline slightly year-over-year, but sequential improvements in volume and market share.
 The proposed $2.1B yogurt divestiture is expected to reshape the portfolio and enhance margins, with full-year guidance reaffirmed.